bugsbugsbux/jjj/README.md

 that ignore their args and always return their (negative) digit/infinity )

-1 (4 : 'x + y') 2          NB. a one-line dyad
+NB. verbs

-fn =: 3 : 0                 NB. an ambivalent verb
+1 (4 : 'x + y') 2       NB. creates and uses a dyad
-    echo 'Type 3 (verb) starts with the body of a monad, optionally' echo 'followed by the body of a dyad, separated from the monad by :' echo 'that has to be the only printable character on a line in' echo 'multiline definitions.
-This only runs when called as a monad.'
+neg =: 3 : '-y'         NB. =: assigns (here a monad) to global name fn =: 3 : 0             NB. creates an (ambivalent) multiline verb
-    :
+  echo 'First the body of a monad, then optionally the body of a dyad' echo 'separated by a line containing : as its only printable symbol' :
-    echo 'This body only runs when the verb is called dyadically.' echo 'Note that all verbs only take noun arguments and must return' echo 'a noun, otherwise a syntax error is thrown...'
+  (3 :'multiline explicit-defs cannot be nested but may contain') 0 echo 'one-line explicit-defs or (multiline) DDs (see below)' ) fn 1
-)
+1 fn 2

 percent =: 1 : 0            NB. this adverb returns a noun
     (": m * 100), '%'       NB. monad ": formats argument as string